 - A letter from the department chair, college dean, or PI outlining the 1:1 match for requested funds.
 Tuition support from the department or another funding source can be applied towards the match.
 This information can be included in the advisor's support letter only if the advisor is providing the matching funds.

 *If the advisor and/or co-advisor prefer to maintain confidentiality, this letter may be sent directly to Dr. Debra Charlesworth (firstname.lastname@example.org).
 A PDF via email is preferred.

 The application package should be e-mailed to Dr. Debra Charlesworth (email@example.com) as a single, static, PDF file.
 Please do not send a PDF portfolio.

-The applications will be evaluated by a panel of faculty representing each of Michigan Tech's Colleges and Schools.
+The applications will be evaluated by a panel of faculty representing each of Michigan Tech's Colleges.
 Applications will be evaluated on:

 - The impact and significance of the health research on our local community.

 - The candidate's contributions to health partnerships/education/mentoring in our local communities.